18 Most Common SPIDERS in British Columbia! (ID Guide)

-Today, you are going to learn about 17 spiders that live in British Columbia.
+Today, you will learn about the most common spiders that live in British Columbia.

-Before we begin, note that the list below is just a fraction of the overall spiders in British Columbia.
+Before we begin, note that the list below is just a fraction of the overall number of spiders found in British Columbia.
 Because of the sheer number of these arachnids, it would be impossible to cover them all.
-For example, some estimates claim there are over 50,000 species on the planet!
 With that being said, I did my best to develop a list of COMMON spiders that are often seen and easily identified.

 #2.
 Cellar Spider

 - Cephalothorax (head) and abdomen are different shades of brown.

 - Less than a 12.7 mm body and 51 mm long legs, and the body is the shape of a peanut.